 All users in your tenants must use multi-factor authentication when signing in to Microsoft commercial cloud services or to transact in the Cloud Solution Provider program through Partner Center or via APIs.

 2. Adopt the Secure Application Model framework.

-If you’re integrating with a Microsoft API, such as Azure Resource Manager, Microsoft Graph, or the Partner Center API, you must adopt the Secure Application Model framework to avoid any disruption to your integration when the baseline policies are enabled.
+If you’re integrating with a Microsoft API, such as Azure Resource Manager, Microsoft Graph, or the Partner Center API, you must adopt the Secure Application Model framework to avoid any disruption to your integration when multi-factor authentication is enabled.